bbbburns/att-scraper/README.md

 - InfluxDB Region Tag (name of your house or location)

 ## Limitations
-- Does not support modern InfluxDB versions
+- ~Does not support modern InfluxDB versions~
-    - Uses InfluxDB 1.8 client and tested on 1.8 database
+    - ~Uses InfluxDB 1.8 client and tested on 1.8 database~
+    - UPDATE 2023-12-31 - FIXED - Tested with Influx2 client and InfluxDB 2.4.7
 - Only tested on Linux systems
 - Zero error handling